 Technically we ALL have a funnel for our business, meaning the way we’re getting leads into our business and selling, but if yours is a successful marketing funnel is a question that we’re diving into today.
 I’m chatting with the brilliant Alexa Cawley, owner of Forever Friday Consulting.
 She’s the host of the Friday Society Podcast and is a marketing consultant for wellness brands.
-She’s also a Breakthrough Brand All Access member, a 2x EM Shop customer, and a long-time listener of the podcast.
+She’s a 2x EM Shop customer and a long-time listener of the podcast.
 By the way, I LOVE having guests who have already read the blog and listen to the podcast because they always bring exactly what you all need to know.

 In this blog post, we’re diving into marketing funnels, specifically five pieces of a successful marketing funnel and the order in which they come, how to do your own funnel, and so much more.
 Alexa does an excellent job specifically speaking to new business owners and more established entrepreneurs as well, and we talk about funnels both from the perspective of service businesses and product businesses.
 So whichever you are, you’ll learn how to do a funnel for BOTH.

 LISTEN TO THIS EPISODE NOW:

 Listen & subscribe on your favorite platform: Apple Podcasts | Stitcher | Google Play | Spotify | iHeartRadio

 Search for episode 176!

 Alexa shares that, to her, marketing is relationships.
 Good marketing means hospitality and making sure you understand your client.
 This also means there are people on the other end of the phone.
 So it's important to find out how your business fits into that.

 - Do you genuinely see your clients?

 What is a Marketing Funnel?